Christian Fatherhood, Biblical Fatherhood is not automatic. There is work and Sacrifice. Failure and fun. Hope and prayers and perseverance.

-So let’s review what the Bible says about Fatherhood, and then check out some great books with good Christian dads!
+So let’s review some characteristics of a father, according to the Bible, and then check out some great books that would make good Christian fathers day gifts!

-I would say the biblical definition of a father, a good one at least, has to begin with some of the more general instructions to all believers:
+Let’s examine a few of the best characteristics of a father according to the Bible.
+I would say the biblical definition of a father, a good one at least, has to begin with some of the more general instructions to all believers.

-1 John 4:7 NIV — Dear friends, let us love one another, for love comes from God.
-Everyone who loves has been born of God and knows God.
+Dear friends, let us love one another, for love comes from God.
+Everyone who loves has been born of God and knows God.1 John 4:7 NIV

 1: Do not exasperate your children.
 Don’t be deliberately difficult!
 This is different than standing by rules meant to teach and protect.
 That’s necessary.
 But when you are not willing to be inconvenienced or flexible in things that aren’t super critical or are overly harsh, that’s a problem.